People with disabilities: performing arts

 Support and assistance dogs

-If you have an assistance or support dog, contact the venue beforehand so that they can allocate the most suitable seating for you.
+If you have an assistance dog or support dog, contact the venue beforehand so that they can offer the most suitable seating for you.
 Occasionally, assistance dogs are not allowed in auditoriums, but your dog should be looked after in a suitable place during the performance.

 If needed, front-of-house staff can help you to your seat and arrange a taxi at the end of the performance.

 Signed and captioned performances

 Many theatres and other venues offer performances that are sign language-interpreted or captioned.
 Venues will be able to let you know when they run these performances though their booking staff, website, brochures, recorded phone messages or alternative-format publicity material.
-Some venues provide textphone - the process for this should be detailed in their booking procedures.
+Some venues have textphone - the process for this should be detailed in their booking procedures.

 Many venues have induction loops - infrared, induction - or both.
-An induction loop is a system that helps you hear more clearly by reducing background noise.
+An induction loop is a system that helps you hear more clearly by cutting background noise.
 They can also be set up with a microphone to help hearing aid users hear performances easily.
 Some venues, such as larger concert halls, have amplified sound and/or headsets to issue if you ask.

 Many theatres and other venues offer performances in audio description.
 This is a service where the action, scene changes and the actors' or performers' body language is described as well as the dialogue, and where you listen to live commentary through a headset.

-Make sure that you request this service when making your booking.
+Make sure that you ask for this service when making your booking.
 Venues will be able to let you know when they run performances with audio description via their booking staff, website, brochures or recorded phone message.

 Information in alternative formats